USFWS/secas/docs/StoryMap.md

 ```

 The `GeometryCollection` exported by mapshaper is also fine.

+Your goal is to have project boundaries be less than 1 MB, preferably less.
+If you
+have simplified as much as possible, and the file is still quite a bit larger than
+1 MB, contact Brendan to create a tile layer for this boundary instead.

 If necessary, the boundary can be drawn by hand using [geojson.io](https://geojson.io/),
 and then manually copy the `geometry` element.